 Boxing is a popular combat sport that has been around for centuries, and it has evolved significantly over time.
-Nowadays, boxing matches are governed by strict rules that are designed to keep the fighters safe and maintain the integrity of the sport.
+Nowadays, boxing matches are governed by sanctioning organizations that set strict rules that are designed to keep the fighters safe and maintain the integrity of the sport.
 In this article, we’ll take a closer look at these rules and what they entail.

 First and foremost, boxing matches are divided into rounds of three minutes each, with one minute of rest in between.
 Boxers are required to wear gloves weighing between 8 and 10 ounces, as well as a mouthpiece, a protective cup, and hand wraps.
 These safety measures are crucial to prevent injuries during fights.